 So, I’ll be out of reach, helping with the monitoring of this ancient species, recording species, gathering work material about reintroduction conservation, citizen science, wildlife ethics, and so much more.

 Stay tuned: when transiting between places over there, I might be able to sneak in on EwA’s social media and share a few pics 📸 of this wonderful far away and remote land!
-And when I can, I will also add some live records of the species I encounter (& observe) in EwA’s Biodiversity Projects.
+And when I can, I will also add some live records of the species I encounter (& observe) in EwA in Mongolia Biodiversity Project.

 Read more about the Takhi and its habitat